jfranzoi/merchants-guide-to-the-galaxy/README.md

 Final notes, given examples to support were very simple:

-* prices are represented by big decimals, but no particular rounding was required
+* prices are represented by `big decimals`, but no particular rounding was required
 * **Roman** `numerals` implementation is very basic, no special rules on symbols subtraction

 Feel free to provide any feedback!